DevonSchwartz/CatastroBuddy-Backend/README.md

 1. Download either the [MongoDB GUI](https://www.mongodb.com/try/download/compass) or the [MongoDB Shell](https://www.mongodb.com/try/download/shell)
 2. Start a mongodb instance with `sudo systemctl start mongod`
 3. Run `sudo systemctl status mongod` to verify the server is running.
 The default port is 27017
+4. Upload test.json into a MongoDB collection.
+This has two usernames, "John Doe" and "Jane Doe" initialized with an empty household items array.
 ## Setting Up REST API
 Clone the repository and cd into CatastroBuddy-Backend
 0. If you do not already have Python, install Python for your local machine https://www.python.org/downloads/